Up to 20% OFF - Limited Time Learn More

 Cocker Spaniel puppies are adorable and loving pets, but their tendencies to certain illnesses require careful observation.
 They're vulnerable to many of the affections that other dogs can suffer from, such as rabies, distemper, and parvo.
 Cocker Spaniels can also be prone to obesity.
 It is a serious disease that can lead to joint problems, metabolic disorders, back pain, and heart disease.

 It's important to protect your pets' teeth.
 80% of dogs suffer from dental disease by 2 years old.
 Unfortunately for pups like Cocker Spaniels, it's easy for them to fall victim to tooth decay.
 There are some skin diseases and infections that could affect your pet.
-One specific type, Malassezia dermatitis, is caused by yeast which can be transmitted to the ears and cause itching, redness, and a brown or waxy discharge.

 To keep your Cocker Spaniel puppy healthy and happy watch his diet, exercise him plenty and brush his teeth and coat.
 Regular vet check-ups are ideal with this breed.
 Keeping your dog happy and healthy will not only help him maintain a healthy and happy state of mind, but it will also help in the prevention and treatment of many common health issues.